 Since I have been using Self-Rising Flour in many of my recipes, I wanted to give you all a foolproof method of making your own batch at home, using what you have in the pantry.
 Here is my foolproof guide on How to Make Self-Rising Flour.

-Self-Rising Flour is a great item to have in your pantry, already made, I have used in a lot of my different recipes, lately, including:
+Self-Rising Flour is a great item to have in your pantry; already made, I have used it in a lot of my different recipes lately, including:

 - AIR FRYER COPYCAT KRISPY KREME DONUTS